Land and water

 What would you have for your last meal?

-What celebrity would you like to see trying one of your pizzas?
+What celebrity would you like to see trying one of your cupcakes?

-What is your favorite pizza that you’ve ever offered?
+What is your favorite cupcake flavor that you offer?

 What is the biggest food trend in New Hampshire right now?